 Furthermore, you can purchase an Everest link card.
 It is one of the fastest and reliable WI-FI service providers found in the Everest region.
-The Everest link card offers two different options for the buyers.
-The card comes with 10 GB and 20 GB data plan that lasts for 30 days.
-You can purchase a 10 GB plan at NPR 2000 and 20 GB plan at NPR 3000.
-However, we wouldn’t recommend this card if you are only planning to stay for 2 or 3 days.
+The Everest link card offers two different options for buyers.
+The card comes with a 10 GB and 20 GB data plan that lasts for 30 days.
+You can purchase a 10 GB plan at NPR 2000 and a 20 GB plan at NPR 3000.
+However, we wouldn’t recommend this card if you only plan to stay for 2 or 3 days.

-Namche is pretty popular for its bars, bakery-cafes, and restaurants.
+Namche is pretty famous for its bars, bakery-cafes, and restaurants.
 So if you will find a diverse range of foods at Namche.
-Namche is very famous for its freshly baked goods.
-You can visit any of the cafés to have freshly baked cake, muffin, croissant, and others.
+Namche is very renowned for its freshly baked goods.
+You can visit any cafés to have freshly baked cake, muffins, croissants, and others.

 At the same time, you can visit restaurants where varieties of delicacies are served.
-From local foods to international, you will get varieties to choose from.
-The restaurant will offer you a set of the menu of the list and you can choose anyone you like from the given list.
-Likewise, if you have any dietary restrictions such as gluten-free meals or if you refer veg or vegan meals, then you shall not worry.
-Because cook at the teahouse or restaurant will prepare a dish as per your request.
-All things considered, we hope you enjoy your meal in Namche bazaar.
+From local foods to international, you will get types to choose from.
+The restaurant will offer you a set of the menu of the list, and you can choose anyone you like from the given list.
+Likewise, if you have any dietary restrictions such as gluten-free meals or if you prefer to veg or vegan meals, then you shall not worry.
+Because cook at the teahouse or restaurant will prepare a dish as promised.
+We hope you enjoy your meal in Namche bazaar.

 Firstly, for any trekking trails of Nepal, you need to carry enough local currency.
-No foreign currencies are accepted in any trekking trails of Nepal including the Namche and Everest region.
-And if you get short on money you can find a few ATMs in Namche.
-However, we would advise you to carry enough money that will last for your whole journey.
+No foreign currencies are accepted in any trekking trails of Nepal, including the Namche and Everest region.
+And if you get short on money, you can find a few ATMs in Namche.
+However, we would advise you to carry enough cash that will last for your whole journey.

 How much money do we need for one day in Namche Bazaar?

-If you are an independent traveler, then you will have to calculate then your money on foods, accommodation, and extra expenses that you will spend your money on.
-But if you are on a group tour, then you do not have to worry about your accommodation and breakfast because these are basic things that are included in the tour package.
+If you are an independent traveler, you will have to calculate your money on food, accommodation, and extra expenses that you will spend your money on.
+But if you are on a group tour, you do not have to worry about your accommodation and breakfast because these are basic things included in the tour package.

-The above information aides your basic queries about Namche bazaar.
-In our next segment, we are discussing things to do or things of attraction in Namche Bazaar.
+The above information aids your essential queries about the Namche bazaar.
+In our next segment, we are discussing things to do or items of attraction in Namche Bazaar.

 #list of attractions of Namche Bazaar

-Take a photo of curved shaped Namche from the Syangboche airport Namche has this brilliant curvature shape that is so brilliant to capture on a photograph.
-Also, from top of any hill near Namche will show you how the beautifully decorated village is Namche.
-Similarly, the colorful roofs of the houses just bring more vibrancy in the eyes of the overseers.
-And not to forget the majestic mountains that tower this little town is just simply beautiful and breathtaking.
+Take a photo of curved-shaped Namche from the Syangboche airport.
+Namche has this brilliant curvature shape that is so brilliant to capture in a photograph.
+Also, from the top of any hill near Namche will show you how the beautifully decorated village is Namche.
+Similarly, the colorful roofs of the houses bring more vibrancy in the eyes of the overseers.
+And not to forget the majestic mountains that tower this little town is just simply beautiful.

-Take a short hike to the Syangboche Airport which is located simply above Namche Bazaar.
-From here, you can catch staggering photos of Namche Bazaar from above—also the mass of Himalayan pinnacles encompassing the town.
+Take a short hike to the Syangboche Airport, which is located simply above Namche Bazaar.
+You can catch staggering photos of Namche Bazaar from above—the mass of Himalayan pinnacles encompassing the town.

 Sherpa Culture Museum

-Take a short visit to the Sherpa culture museum where you can learn about the historical background of the Sherpa ethnic group.
+Take a short visit to the Sherpa culture museum, where you can learn about the historical background of the Sherpa ethnic group.
 The museum contains all sorts of past physical memories of the Sherpa community.
 Here you can observe how they were in the old times.
 There you can see photographs that display the life of the Sherpa’s before tourism took over the Khumbu region.
-Besides photographs, you can also see the old artifacts, items used by the Sherpa’s, and many more.
+Besides pictures, you can also see the old artifacts, items used by the Sherpa’s, and many more.
 The museum itself is a representation of Sherpa culture.
 The building of the museum showcases traditional Sherpa designs and architecture.
-Everybody is welcome to visit the museum but please expect to pay some entry fee that goes into the management of the museum.
+Everybody is welcome to visit the museum, but please expect to pay some entry fee that goes into the museum's management.

-Settled in the excellent scenery of the bustling town of Namche there lies a beautiful monastery is popularly known as Namche monastery.
+Settled in the excellent scenery of the bustling town of Namche, there lies a beautiful monastery is popularly known as Namche monastery.
 Every adventurer has been to this monastery and has only expressed positive things about the religious hub.
-The cloisters in Namche resemble no different religious communities, they are isolated, peaceful and completely consistent with their motivation, it’s a glorious sight to see when the bright banners fly in the obvious blue skies and the mumbles of the priest’s stream in the breeze quickly and spouting through your spirits and purifying you for all other opportunities to arrive.
+The cloisters in Namche resemble no different religious communities, and they are isolated, peaceful, and entirely consistent with their motivation.
+It's a glorious sight to see when the bright banners fly in the obvious blue skies and the mumbles of the priest's stream in the breeze quickly and spouting through your spirits and purifying you for all other opportunities to arrive.
 So don’t forget to visit the Namche monastery when you are in Namche.

 Museum of local medicinal plants and Tibetan herbal medicine in Namche

-After you have visited or done the thing listed above make sure to visit the museum of local medicinal plants and Tibetan herbal medicine in Namche.
-If you are a researcher then it might be beneficial if your study is related to plants and herbs.
-Himalayan region is known to be less fertile for agriculture.
-However, the valley produces many medicinal herbs which you can learn in this museum.
-You will be introduced to the varieties of Tibetan medicine that is used for different purposes through the artifacts and pictures.
-There is a small gift shop from where you can get some souvenirs for your loved one back home.
-The money goes for the management of the museum and to run the clinic which is also in the museum.
+After you have visited or done the thing listed above, make sure to visit the museum of local medicinal plants and Tibetan herbal medicine in Namche.
+If you are a researcher, it might be beneficial if your study is related to plants and herbs.
+The Himalayan region is known to be less fertile for agriculture.
+However, the valley produces many medicinal herbs, which you can learn in this museum.
+You will be introduced to the varieties of Tibetan medicine used for different purposes through the artifacts and pictures.
+There is a small gift shop where you can get some souvenirs for your loved one back home.
+The money goes for the museum's management and to run the clinic, which is also in the museum.

 Everest View Hotel

 Everest View Hotel is the highest placed hotel in the world.
 The hotel is located at the height of 3,962m and offers your first clear view of Everest till now on the journey.
-Besides, Mount Everest you will be greeted with other stunning peaks.
-As much as the hotel provides an awesome picturesque view of the mountain range, the hotel itself is also the highlight of the trek.
+Besides Mount Everest, you will be greeted with other stunning peaks.
+As much as the hotel provides an incredibly picturesque view of the mountain range, the hotel itself is also the highlight of the trek.
 The architecture of the hotel is unlike any other Hotel in the Khumbu valley.
-Having a cup of coffee by the balcony of the restaurant and admiring the Mountain View is a pleasing experience that this hotel offers.
+Having a coffee by the balcony of the restaurant and admiring the Mountain View is a pleasing experience that this hotel offers.
 So don’t miss a short hike to Everest View Hotel and enjoy the incredible vistas of the mountain.

-So above are some of the important attractions of Namche Bazaar.
+So above are some of the essential attractions of Namche Bazaar.
 When visiting Namche Bazaar, try not to miss these great locations.
 Every place is worth a visit.
-Also, there are great villages near Namche Bazaar which you can explore from Namche bazaar.
+Also, there are great villages near Namche Bazaar, which you can explore from Namche bazaar.
 These villages are worth a day hike.
-Next on our section, we shall highlight the nearby places from Namche Bazaar perfect for short hiking.
+Next, in our section, we shall highlight the nearby places from Namche Bazaar perfect for short hiking.

 Thame is a charming Sherpa village which is about 9.7 km away from Namche.
-You can find different ambiance here than in Namche bazaar.
-The village is not busy like Namche and only a few tourists make a journey to this traditional village.
-So if you want to escape the hustle and crowd of Namche you can always feel free to start your journey towards Thame and enjoy the beautiful mountain views.
+You can find a different ambiance here than in Namche bazaar.
+The village is not busy like Namche, and only a few tourists journey to this traditional village.
+So if you want to escape the hustle and crowd of Namche, you can always feel free to start your journey towards Thame and enjoy the beautiful mountain views.
 Also, you will get to see the life of this village a bit than the one from Namche Bazaar.
-And one more interesting fact about this village is that, Thame is home to wonderful Apa Sherpa who successfully reached the summit of Mount Everest 21 times.
-Thame is a really interesting village so your journey here will be totally meaningful.
+And one more interesting fact about this village is that Thame is home to wonderful Apa Sherpa who successfully reached the summit of Mount Everest 21 times.
+Thame is a fascinating village, so your journey here will be significant.

 Round trip of Khunde and Khumjung village

-These two villages are popular for their naturally green fields and awesome Sherpa culture.
-The two villages are also famous as twin villages.
-The beauty of these villages is alluring that visit to one village is not enough and you will end up making a round trip covering both villages.
-Also these villages are known as Green valley since all the roofs of the houses are green in color.
+These two villages are famous for their naturally green fields and excellent Sherpa culture.
+The two villages are also renowned as twin villages.
+The beauty of these villages is alluring that a visit to one village is not enough, and you will end up making a round trip covering both villages.
+Also, these villages are known as Green valley since all the roofs of the houses are green in color.

-Like Thame, Khunde and Khumjung village are less busy than Namche.
-The location and culture of the village are alluring but another highlight of the round trip of Khunde and Khumjung is the cave located above Khunde where Guru Rinpoche once meditated.
-Also, another attraction of this round trip is a short visit to the Khumjung monastery along with many other monasteries that these villages have.
-Similarly, Khunde and Khumjung village offer breathtaking mountain views of Thamserku, Ama Dablam, and other neighboring peaks.
+Like Thame, Khunde and Khumjung villages are less busy than Namche.
+The location and culture of the town are alluring.
+Still, another highlight of the round trip of Khunde and Khumjung is the cave located above Khunde where Guru Rinpoche once meditated.
+Also, another attraction of this round trip is a short visit to the Khumjung monastery and many other monasteries that these villages have.
+Similarly, Khunde and Khumjung village offer breathtaking mountain views of Thamserku, Ama Dablam, and neighboring peaks.

 Short hike to Kyangjuma

 Kyangjuma falls on the main trail to Everest Base Camp Trek.
 It is about 3.5 km away from Namche Bazaar.
-Since it is about 2.1 miles in distance from Namche, you can do this hike in just 2 hours and the trail follows the outline of the slope over the Dudh Kosi stream.
-All along the hike, majestic views of the Ama Dablam, Lhotse, and Kangtega will accompany you.
-The hike is short however it is very important to take it slow.
-You can stopover in some teahouse and enjoy the glorious gift of Mother Nature and the grand spread of Himalayas in front of you.
-All things considered, it is one of the shortest hikes from Namche and at the same time revitalizing too.
+Since it is about 2.1 miles from Namche, you can do this hike in just 2 hours, and the trail follows the outline of the slope over the Dudh Kosi stream.
+The majestic views of the Ama Dablam, Lhotse, and Kangtega will accompany you along the promenade.
+The hike is short; however, it is essential to take it slow.
+You can stopover in some teahouse and enjoy the glorious gift of Mother Nature and the great spread of Himalayas in front of you.
+It is one of the shortest hikes from Namche and, at the same time, revitalizing too.